scale-it/algo-builder/docs/guide/algob-console.md

 ## Transfer Algos according to ASC logic (Contract Account)

-Here we will transfer some `algos` from a stateless smart contract ([`/assets/teal/2-gold-contract-asc.teal`](https://github.com/scale-it/algo-builder/blob/develop/examples/asa/assets/teal/2-gold-contract-asc.teal)) to `john`.
+Here we will transfer some `algos` from a logic signature ([`/assets/teal/2-gold-contract-asc.teal`](https://github.com/scale-it/algo-builder/blob/develop/examples/asa/assets/teal/2-gold-contract-asc.teal)) to `john`.
 + We will first load the logic signature (using `deployer.loadLogic(<file_name>.teal)` and get it's address(`lsig.address()`).
 + This address will be the sender(contract account mode) and receiver will be `john`.
 + Finally, we will transfer some algos using `algob.executeTransaction(..)` function.
 Transaction will pass/fail according to asc logic.